MProuts/MProuts.github.io/source/_posts/2014-02-09-parameters-vs-arguments.markdown

 end
 ```

-And just like that, the seam we intentionally dug out earlier has been rehidden.
-And hidden it remains for 99.999% of our programming careers.

-A particularly explicit example of this placetaker-for-placeholder conflation is literally a convention in Ruby:
+A particularly glaring example of this placetaker-for-placeholder conflation happens in Ruby when we name our splat parameters ```*args```.

 ```ruby